Inzaniak/sd-webui-ranbooru/README.md

 - **Shuffle Tags**: This shuffle the tags before adding them to the text.
 - **Convert** "\_" to Spaces": This convert \_ to spaces in the tags.
 - **Use the same prompt for all images**: This use the same prompt for all the generated images in the same batch.
 If not selected, each image will have a different prompt.
+- **Mix Prompts**: This mixes tags from different random images.
+- **Mix Amount**: This sets the number of pictures to grab random tags from.
 - **Change Background**: This tries to change the background of the parsed tags by adding or removing specific tags
 - **Change Color**: This tries to change the color of the parsed tags by adding or removing specific tags
 - **Use img2img**: This uses not only the tags from the random image, but also the original picture to generate the final result.